-The labiaplasty procedure (also known as labioplasty or labia reduction) involves either cutting off the edges or by snipping out a “V” shaped wedge of the inner lips of the vulva (the labia minora) followed by stitches that connect the open edges.The idea is to alter the length of the labia minora (“inside lips”) that peeks out from the labia majora (“outside lips”).
+The labiaplasty procedure (also known as labioplasty for short, or more specifically labia reduction) involves either cutting off the edges or by snipping out a “V” shaped wedge of the inner lips of the vulva (the labia minora) followed by stitches that connect the open edges.The idea is to alter the length of the labia minora (“inside lips”) that peeks out from the labia majora (“outside lips”).

 This designer vulva is often nicknamed “The Barbie” for its resemblance to the doll’s flattened genital area.
 An alternative laser surgery is available, but it maintains the vulva’s natural wrinkles and has an increased risk for cysts.
 These surgeries can costs folks with vaginas anywhere from $3,000 to $7,000.

 After the surgery, many patients experience a loss of vulva sensation through nerve damage.
 Other complications may include infection or bleeding.

 A surgery previously reserved for congenital defects, absent vaginal passages, intersex conditions, sexual reassignment and reparative surgery, has been reappropriated by mainstream culture for aesthetic purposes.
 More and more, the majority of women who undergo labiaplastic surgery do it to make their vulvas closely resemble the ultimate manifestation of the male gaze – the mainstream porn industry.